-When Halloween and Bonfire night are out of the way, it’s time to make your Christmas cake, so the first thing to do is to make a list and go shopping for the best ingredients you can source.
-It’s really worth splashing out a bit, this is after all a very special cake, and one that will be really savoured until the last tasty crumb is hoovered up!
+I usually start thinking about the Christmas cake just before Halloween and Bonfire night, it’s a good job to get done before all that excitement!
+So the first thing to do is to make a list and go shopping for the best ingredients you can source.
+It’s really worth splashing out a bit, this is after all a very special cake, and will be really savoured until the last tasty crumb is hoovered up!

 This cake is so rich, dark and moist that the beauty is just as much on the inside as out, but when I do decorate it, I go for a glazed fruit and nut topping rather than the more traditional snowy icing on top.
 It’s a matter of personal taste of course, but it just seems a shame to spoil the goodness with all that white icing, and the glistening fruity jewels on top are far more festive.